ZuchnerLab/Maverick/README.md

 [Lifted over to GRCh38 with scores from individual sub-models](https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/MaverickResults_allSNVs_GRCh38LiftOver_withIndividualModelScores.txt.gz)

-The data used in the manuscript to train and evaluate are also available for download:
+The datasets used in the manuscript to train and evaluate Maverick are also available for download:

 [Training Set](https://zuchnerlab.s3.amazonaws.com/VariantPathogenicity/Maverick_trainingSet.txt.gz)